Kanhoji Angre: Naval career

-Kanhoji started his career by attacking merchant ships of the East India Company and slowly gained respect from all the European powers.
-In 1702, he abducted a merchant vessel from Calicut with six English sailors and took it to his harbor.
-In 1707, he attacked the East Indiaman Bombay which blew up during the fight.
-In time, the European thought that he could capture any merchant ship except large, heavily armed ships.
+Kanhoji started his career by attacking merchant ships of European East India companies and slowly gained the enmity from all European powers in the region.
+In 1702, he captured an Indian merchant ship from Calicut with six English sailors onboard and took it to his harbor.
+In 1707, he attacked the British East Indiaman Bombay which blew up during the fight.
+In time, the Europeans thought that he could capture any merchant ship except large, heavily armed ships.
 When Maratha Chhatrapati Shahu ascended the leadership of the Maratha Empire, he appointed Balaji Viswanath Bhat as his Senakarta (Commander) and negotiated an agreement with Angre around 1707.
 This was partly to appease Angre who supported the other ruler, Tarabai, who claimed the Maratha throne.
 As per agreement, Angre became head of the Maratha Navy.